4 Science-Backed Benefits of Strength Training After 35

 It also helps prevent injury.
 As you age, your reflexes become slower, so if you fall your body won’t bounce back as fast.
 Stronger muscles will improve your physical fitness in all areas.

 Contrary to popular belief, life doesn’t have to slow down when you reach a certain age.
 You can still enjoy the activities you love.
-You just need to do your part to keep your body healthy and strong.
+You just need to do your part to keep your body healthy and strong, whether on your own or through personal fitness training.